 The artillery fire has caused severe losses to the defenders but they seemed to have remained enough strength to charge out.

 They trusted in the coming reinforcement and indeed, Russwurm was intending to relieve the siege but his army was coming together very slowly.
 Sadly, Nádasdy Ferenc could arrive at Pápa Castle with his Styrian and Hungarian troops only after the fall of Fehérvár.

-The Turks have launched the general attack on 28 August.
+The Turks launched the general attack on 28 August.
 They were beaten back at the northern part but the besiegers could get into the round bastion and into the tower on the southern part of the fort.
 The defenders withdrew behind the inner fortifications.
-Their number has been decreased to 700 but there were barely 300 who were not wounded of them.
-Although Isolano and his officers have refused to surrender, the soldiers rioted and began to start talks with the Turks.
+Their number has decreased to 700 but there were barely 300 who were not wounded of them.
+Although Isolano and his officers refused to surrender, the soldiers rioted and began to start talks with the Turks.
 However, they could not agree and when the Turks broke into the inner fort on 29 August, they took 250-300 captives and slaughtered the rest.